You can use our validation guidance to help you submit planning and other related applications.

 - Community Infrastructure Levy (if necessary)

-We also have detailed validation guidance for a wide range of planning issues: National and local validation requirements
+We also have detailed validation guidance for a wide range of planning issues: National and local planning validation requirements

 We have reviewed our local list.
 It has been compiled in accordance with the Department for Communities and Local Government document 'Guidance on Information Requirements and Validation'.
 It reflects the adopted development plan policies set out in: